Okene4000/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-This is the project for the python almost a circle
+This is the project for the python almost a circle. it contains testfile, main file and model files